jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Feb 08 to Feb 09: 2420.0
+>The provisional increase in cases from Feb 09 to Feb 10: 2029.0
 >
->The last time cases per day were this high was Feb 08 2022: 1 day prior.
+>The last time cases per day were this high was Feb 09 2022: 1 day prior.
 >
->The case rate then was 2895 cases.
+>The case rate then was 2393 cases.
 >
->The last time cases per day were lower than this was Feb 06 2022: 3 days prior.
+>The last time cases per day were lower than this was Aug 08 2021: 186 days prior.
 >
->The case rate then was 2263 cases.
+>The case rate then was 1969 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)